sb-git-cloud/learning_cbf/readme.md

 # Learning Robust Input Constrained Control Barrier Functions for Guaranteed Safety of Car-Like Robots

-This is the code base for the CORL2022 submission "Learning Robust Input Constrained Control Barrier Functions for Guaranteed Safety of Car-Like Robots".
+This is the code base for the paper "Learning Robust Input Constrained Control Barrier Functions for Guaranteed Safety of Car-Like Robots".
 It contains simulation code in Python and a ROS package for implementation, both incl. the vectorized computation of the Input Constrained Control Barrier Functions (ICCBFs).

 ## Simulation